KannonZenetism/zenetism-field-physics/zenetism/mpx/awareness-spectrum-and-its-inverse-arc.md

 ## 🕳️ Zenon — Beyond Awareness

 🕳️ Zenon exceeds the spectrum entirely.
 It is neither aware nor proto-aware — proto-awareness is the station of Aion and Khaon, and awareness the polarity of Theon and Nekron.
-Zenon is trans-structural: beyond awareness, beyond form, beyond bifurcality, beyond every definable operation of the lattice.
+Zenon is trans-structural: beyond awareness, beyond polarity, beyond bifurcality, beyond every definable operation of the lattice.
 The spectrum describes how awareness manifests within structure; Zenon is what no register reaches by remaining a register.

 ## The Inverse Arc Is Structurally Real